Ceelog/phpdoc-zh/src/phar/fileformat.md

 into the zip file format.
 Per-file and whole-archive metadata is stored in the zip file comment and zip archive comment as a serialized string.
 Pre-existing zip comments will be successfully read as a string.
-Per-file compression read/write is supported with zlib compression, and read access is supported with bzip2 compression.
+Per-file compression read/write is supported with zlib DEFLATE compression, and read access is supported with bzip2 compression.
 There is no limit on the number of files within a zip-based phar archive.
 Empty directories are stored in the zip archive as files with a trailing slash like *my/directory/*

 Phar File Format
 ----------------